-Effective January 1, 2006, each non-employee member of our board of directors is entitled to receive an annual retainer of \$25,000.
-In addition, each non-employee director serving on our audit committee, compensation committee and nomination and governance committee is entitled to an annual retainer of \$7,500, \$5,000 and \$5,000, respectively, and the chair of each such committee is entitled to an additional annual retainer of \$15,000, \$10,000 and \$10,000, respectively.
-The retainer fees will be paid in four quarterly payments on the first day of each calendar quarter.
+Following this offering, each non-employee member of our board of directors will be entitled to receive an annual retainer of \$25,000.
+In addition, each non-employee director serving on our audit committee, compensation committee and nomination and governance committee will be entitled to an annual retainer of \$10,000, \$5,000 and \$5,000, respectively, and the chair of each such committee will be entitled to an additional annual retainer of \$7,500, \$5,000 and \$5,000, respectively.
+The retainer fees will be paid in four guarterly payments on the first day of each calendar guarter.

-Non-employee directors are also entitled to an initial stock option award to purchase 35,000 shares of our common stock upon such director's election to our board of directors.
+Non-employee directors will also be entitled to an initial stock option award to purchase 25,000 shares of our common stock upon such director's election to our board of directors.
 The option will become exercisable for 33% of the shares after one year of service as a director, with the balance vesting in equal monthly installments over the remaining two years.
 Each year thereafter, beginning in January of 2007, each non-employee director will receive an annual stock option award to purchase 10,000 shares of our common stock, which will vest in equal monthly installments over the following year.
 All such options will be granted at the fair market value on the date of the award.
-For further information regarding the equity compensation of our non-employee directors, see "Management - Automatic Option Grant Program."
+For further information regarding the equity compensation of our non-employee directors, see "Management - Automatic Option GranProgram."